 How We Grow Pumpkins

 The Westmoreland Berry Farm loves growing pumpkins.
 Pumpkins are one of the last crops in the ground, with seeds planted directly into the ground in the beginning of May, often when the rest of the picking season is in full-swing.
 To reach their massive size, pumpkins require a ton of water and time to grow, often as many as three, frostless months (to ensure the seedlings remain undamaged).
 Once planted, pumpkin seeds become visible in as little as five to ten days.
-Watering pumpkins is very tricky; it’s important to supply adequate water but to keep the pumpkin itself and surrounding foliage dry.
-Keeping the pumpkin vines intact, as this delivers adequate water and nutrients to the pumpkin.
+Watering pumpkins is very tricky; it’s important to supply adequate water while keeping the pumpkin itself and surrounding foliage dry.
+The pumpkin vines are kept intact, as this delivers adequate water and nutrients to the pumpkin.

 VIEW GALLERY >